The Best Christmas Cookie Recipe

 What Are Rolled Cookies?

 Rolled cookies are cookies that are made by rolling out a stiff dough and then using a cookie cutter to cut various shapes.
-Shaped sugar cookies (like the recipe below) and gingerbread cookies are an example of rolled Christmas cookies.
+Shaped sugar cookies (like the recipe below) and gingerbread cookies are examples of rolled Christmas cookies.
 Rolled cookies are the easiest to decorate because they stay nice and flat, even after baking.
-In my opinion, they are the most traditional Christmas cookies and most fun to decorate.
+In my opinion, besides being the most traditional Christmas cookies, they are also the most fun to decorate.
 Follow our guide and tips below to make these cookies perfectly every time!

 Use a rolling pin with guides to help roll out your dough to a perfectly even thickness (this rolling pin is my favorite).
 I like the ones where you can adjust the thickness by removing and replacing the different-sized rings.
 That way you can make them any thickness you want.
 I like mine on the thicker side, so I like to use the ⅜ ring when rolling out my cookie dough.